scpike/emacs-spork/README.md

     (add-to-list 'load-path (expand-file-name "/path/to/emacs-spork"))
     (require 'emacs-spork)

-Some suggested keybindings, though C-c C-r conflicts with one of the `inf-ruby` defaults.
+Some suggested keybindings.
+Be aware that C-c C-r conflicts with one of the `inf-ruby` defaults.

     (global-set-key "\C-c\C-t" 'es-run-tests-for-current-file)
     (global-set-key "\C-c\C-r" 'es-redo-last-test)